Kilo-Loco/drafts/amplify-getting-started-flutter/03_initialize_amplify.md

 Your project has been successfully initialized and connected to the cloud!
 ```

-If you run `$ ls` at the root directory of your project, you should notice a new file `amplify.json` and folder `amplify` have been added to your project.
+If you run `$ ls` at the root directory of your project, you should notice a new folder `amplify` has been added to your project.
 Running `$ ls lib` will also reveal that a new file `amplifyconfiguration.dart` has been added there as well.

 ## Add Dependencies to your Project